thomasgillanscott/oneconsultation-docs/browsers.md

 # End User Browser Compatability

-OneConsultation has been designed to be both simple to user and accesible to as many people as possible.
+OneConsultation has been designed to be both simple to user and accessible to as many people as possible.

 There are **no plug-ins or client-side installations** needed to use OneConsultation.

 Everything is accessible via a web-browser, using WebRTC technology for audio & video streaming.

-Apart from an internet connection and a webam there's no special equipment or software needed.
+Apart from an internet connection and a webcam there's no special equipment or software needed.

 ## Supported Browsers